-This paleo chicken parmesan recipe is a fantastic take on the classic Italian variation.
-It has a lovely almond crumb topped with a rich homemade marinara sauce.
-It can be eaten just by itself or with a delicious paleo friendly side dish.
+The chicken has a lovely almond crumb coating and is topped with a homemade marinara sauce.
+It can be eaten just by itself or with a delicious paleo-friendly side dish.

-Personally, I would probably add something like mozzarella or Parmesan, but it all comes down to personal preference.
+This recipe is missing cheese because it is considered not paleo-friendly.
+So depending on how strict you are, you can add cheese.
+I would add something like mozzarella or Parmesan, but it all comes down to personal preference.

-If you’re not feeling like a salad, then something like crunchy sweet potato fries always goes well with lovely chicken parmesan.
+If you are not in the mood for salad, something like crunchy sweet potato fries always goes great with this lovely chicken parmesan.
 However, it just comes down to what you feel like.

 If you want to see how to get this recipe from the stove to the plate, then be sure to check out my video below.
-If you just want the text version to work through at your own pace, you can find it below.
+If you just want the text version to work through at your own pace, you can find it under the video.